gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Overview
-This application serves as a Synthetic Speech Generator, enabling users to capture audio, transcribe it, and manage the generated dataset.
+This application serves as a Synthetic Speech Generator, enabling users to transcribe captured audio and managing generated datasets.
 It provides a user-friendly interface for configuring audio parameters, transcription options, and dataset management.

 ## Features
 - **Audio Capture**: Allows users to capture audio samples with customizable settings such as sample rate and duration.